Feel Her Love: Critical response

 Several critics praised the ominous and chilling cold open and the stalker scene.
 Reviewers appreciated the introduction of spores, though IGNs Cardy found them inconsequential and unnecessary.
 Some considered the episode slow in its narrative advancement; The New York Timess Noel Murray felt the season's repetitive Seattle setting made the story feel "exhausting" and "a bit stuck", and Vanity Fairs Joshua Rivera deemed the pacing disorienting without familiarity of the games.
 The A.V.
-Club disliked the repetition of themes from the previous episode.
+Clubs Siede disliked the repetition of themes from the previous episode.
 Kotakus Shepard found Nora's torture scene unsubtle compared to the game's version, citing its added exposition, and considered it "the most damning example of a trend of The Last of Us subjecting Black characters to the worst fates".
 IGNs Cardy felt keeping the brutality offscreen lessened its impact and protected Ellie's image in a manner not afforded to Abby during Joel's death.
-He considered the Seraphites' park scene impactful, its design reminiscent of the films Apostle and Kill List.
+He considered the Seraphites' park scene impactful and its design reminiscent of the films Apostle and Kill List.
 Rolling Stones Sepinwall unfavorably compared the Seraphites to the later seasons of The Walking Dead and found the focus on the WLF unbalanced: enough to draw focus from the protagonists, but not enough to develop them sufficiently.
 Esquires Brady Langmann thought the Seraphite–WLF war had become confusing due to the split focus between the groups.
 Some critics questioned how characters were able to evade WLF soldiers without being shot or caught.